-Asparagus and Gruyere Tart
+Asparagus Gruyere Tart With Puff Pastry

 Be sure to sign up for my email… to get new recipes and ideas in your inbox!

 Table of Contents

 Easy Asparagus Tart

 I became an asparagus lover several years ago.
 My mom never served them when I was growing up.
 Boy did I miss out!
 Lucky for my kids their mom loves asparagus and they do too!

 So if you’re going to talk about asparagus, it may as well be due to a worthy conversation starter like this ridiculously simple and delicious asparagus Gruyere tart recipe.

 Flaky, golden, buttery puff pastry paired with smooth, creamy Gruyere and asparagus is delightful!

 Make this super easy puff pastry tart for a quick side dish or appetizer that everyone will love.
 Beautiful and delicious!